 For a man, average life expectancy is 19.22 years at age 65 (until 84.22 years of age), and at age 67, average life expectancy for a man is 17.62 years (until 84.62 years of age).

-Note Age Pension age has increased to 65 years and 6 months, and will progressively increase to 67 years by July 2023 (66, 66 years and 6 months and then 67 years)
+Note: Age Pension age has increased to 65 years and 6 months, and will increase to 66 years from July 2019 (although still based on your date of birth) and progressively increase to 67 years by July 2023 (66 years and 6 months and then 67 years).

 Retiring earlier, say, at the age of 60, will mean that you need to finance a longer retirement – on average, 23.37 years (male) or 26.47 years (female), of your life in leisure, and a lot longer if your actual life turns out be longer than the average life expectancy.

 Note: Around half of the population will live beyond average life expectancy, and around half will not.
 The longer you the live, the better your chances become of enjoying an above-average life expectancy.
-For more information on your life expectancy see SuperGuide article Life expectancy: Will you outlive your retirement savings?
+For more information on your life expectancy see SuperGuide article Understanding your life expectancy

 How much super will I need for my retirement?